martintrojer/cljmirror/README.md

 A Clojure web REPL.

-- Using CodeMirror for nice editing / syntax highlighter.
+- Using CodeMirror for nice editing / syntax highlighter
 - Will use local storage to remember your sessions

 ## Todo